 3 Reasons That Cats Sigh

-Just like people, sighing can occur for all sorts of different reasons in cats.
+Like people, sighing can occur for various reasons in cats.
 Here is a short explanation of common reasons that cats may sigh.

 Sighing is like deep breathing—it is relaxing.
-Cats may sigh to release excess carbon monoxide and relax their facial muscles, which relaxes the other muscles in their body.
+Cats sigh to release excess carbon monoxide and relax their facial muscles, which relaxes the other muscles in their body.
 It’s a precursor to sleep for many felines.

 Contentment and relaxation go hand in hand.
-However, cats may sign when they aren’t necessarily relaxed but just very content.
-For instance, if your feline is lying around on the couch, then they may sigh as part of their contentment.
+However, cats sigh when they aren’t necessarily relaxed but very content.
+For instance, if your feline is lying on the couch, they may sigh as part of their contentment.

 If your cat is bored, they’re probably just lying around.
-In this situation, it isn’t uncommon for your feline to lie around and sigh.
-They’re relaxed and content to be sure.
-But they’re only relaxing because they don’t have anything better to do.
+In this situation, it isn’t uncommon for your feline to sigh.
+They’re relaxed, but they’re only relaxing because they don’t have anything better to do.